COUNTRY PROFILE

 • Indonesia is the largest economy in Southeast Asia, with a rapidly growing middle class.

-• Modern grocery stores are expanding to regions outside Java and other major urban areas, increasing market presence for imported products.
+• Modern grocery stores are expanding to regions outside Java and other major urban areas, increasing the market presence for imported products.

 • U.S. food products have a reputation for quality among Indonesian consumers.